 In the previous section the relevant interactions between atmosphere and surface were described, except as regards radiation fluxes which need also to be considered to describe the atmospheric forcing of the surface.
 The present treatment of the surface consists of separate computations for sea or lake surface on the one hand, and a land surface possibly including ice on the other.
 In the former case the interactions with the atmosphere happens via the fluxes of momentum, heat and moisture as described above, and as a result of radiation.
 In the infrared part of the spectrum the radiation is exchanged almost as black body radiation corresponding to the sea surface temperature (SST).
 The emissivity of the surface is currently taken to 0.95.
 The SSTs are achieved from the daily values received from ECMWF.
 An interpolation procedure takes into account the distribution of sea and land.
 Any net energy loss from the sea surface has no direct consequences for the model SST because this parameter is not a prognostic variable, but is locally fixed in time during a forecast.
-The fraction of ice in a grid square is defined from the SST field assuming a linear increase of ice fraction between zero and one as the temperature changes from 0° C to -2° C.
+The fraction of ice in a grid square is determined from an analysed field received daily from the ECMWF forecast model.